sswam/allemande/doc/guide.md

 ## Rules

+- Some users in the SFW zone may under 18.
+Bear that in mind, and respect the law.
-- Content in the main public rooms must be at most MA15+.
+- Content in the main public chat rooms must be at most M-rated, with PG images, no nudity.
+- Nudity can be allowed in some rooms outside the NSFW zone: think art gallery or educational, not Pornhub.
 - Doxxing or sharing private information without consent is not allowed.
 - Hate-speech is not allowed.
 Please be friendly if you engage with other users.
 - Copyright infringement is not allowed.